- Regulatory framework

 Yes.

-The final amount of tax is the sum of all the partial taxes for individual types of games of chance operated by the operator in the given tax period.
-The gambling tax is 23% for all games of chance except for lotteries and technical games, which are subject to 35% gambling tax.
+The partial tax base is the amount by which the aggregate of deposits received exceed the sum of the aggregate of winnings paid out and the aggregate of deposits returned (all amounts converted to CZK).
+The gambling tax is 30% for all games of chance except for lotteries and technical games, which are subject to 35% gambling tax.

 8.2 Is there a tax implication for transferring cash out of the country?